Can I Modify My Child Support Order

 Evolving financial needs of the child

 You may also be able to achieve a child support modification if your order is simply outdated in terms of the state’s child support guidelines.
-In certain cases, if you can show that a current application of the guidelines would result in a significant difference compared to your current order, a modification may be possible.
+In certain cases, if you can show that a current application of the guidelines would result in a significant difference compared to your current order, a modification may also be possible.

 Avoid Being Found In Contempt Of Court

 It is important to remember that child support orders are court orders.
 If you intend to change your arrangement, this must be approved by a judge before you start reducing your payments.
 If you fail to do so, you could be found in contempt of court for violating a court order.
 Judges can order a parent to go to jail, suspend drivers licenses, pay fees, and impose other sanctions for failing to pay child support.